Azurine/AZART/README.md

 It is in the best interest of the artist and his heirs to continue the project indefinitely.
 As Azurine creates more work, it will bring more visibility to the project and his earlier work.
 More popular pieces will transact more frequently, but less popular pieces will be tempting to speculators and art appreciators due to their lower prices.
 In either case, AZART pieces will continue to be a store of value.

 ## AUTHENTICITY
-When Azurine creates an AZA and publishes it on the blockchain and the project websites, it contains a method for verifying the authenticity of the artwork associated with it.
+When Azurine creates an AZART and publishes it on the blockchain and the project websites, it contains a method for verifying the authenticity of the artwork associated with it.
 The AZA’s digital artwork file however, is too large to store on the Ether blockchain.
 The artwork’s digital file, which is stored in the website’s directories or databases and on other file servers and mirrors, must be provable authentic.

 ### VERIFICATION
 Authenticity of AZART images are easy to test.
 Check the SHA-256 hash of the image file with a PC utility or online with a tool such as https://md5file.com/calculator or similar.
 The image will be authentic if the result you get is the same as the one that is embedded in the AZART collectible's metadata.

-For example, AZART #00000 has the following hash embedded in its token: (HASH HERE).
+For example, AZART #00001 has the following hash embedded in its metadata: 3b9a6ab6f269cf029c66cc67ac862f6d16b1ef7aa8ec81b7ac0f13e3f9178268.
-Download the image #00000 from the project website, a mirror, or from the github repository, and check its SHA-256.
-If it matches, you know you’re looking at a true AZA created by Azurine!
+Download the image #00001 from the project website, a mirror, or from the github repository, and check its SHA-256.
+If it matches, you know you’re buying a verifyably original piece created by Azurine.

 ### DATA SECURITY
 The Azurine.art website will be backed up regularly, automatically, and all art is stored redundantly.
+Github is also pretty secure...
 It is in the best interest of Azurine and their heirs to maintain the project and allow the ordering of prints or physical versions indefinitely.